peopleanalyst

 The story

-The reader A Global Rewards Director (or compensation professional) tasked with consolidating and aligning sprawling global sales incentive plans to corporate strategy.
+The reader A Global Rewards or Compensation & Benefits Director asked to consolidate hundreds of patchwork sales incentive plans and align them to corporate strategy.

 External problem